Southern Motorway crash: How stolen car's collision closed Auckland highway for more than two hours

 Authorities were forced to close off the motorway from Princes St for just over two hours as emergency crews attended the scene.

-By 12.15pm, the road had been cleared and all four lanes were re-opened.
+By 12.15pm, the road had been cleared and all four lanes were reopened.

-Motorists, however, were told to expect delays still and to drive with care.
+Motorists, however, were told to expect delays still, and to drive with care.